paolamaragno/nf-Whole_Metagenome_Shotgun_Sequencing/README.md

 --genome_fasta                                           Path to the genome fasta file --genome_index                                           Path to the folder containing the index of the genome (default: false, in this case the indexing of the genome will be done by the pipeline)
---idx_genome                                             Name to use for the the index of the genome --fastp_MINLEN                                           Minimum required read length --metaphlan_db                                           Path to the folder containing Metaphlan database (default: false, in this case the database will be downloaded by the pipeline)
+--idx_genome                                             Name to use for the the index of the genome --metaphlan_db                                           Path to the folder containing Metaphlan database (default: false, in this case the database will be downloaded by the pipeline)
---metaphlan_db_index                                     Desired version for metaphlan database --metaphlan_read_min_len                                 Minimum read length expected by metaphlan (should be the same value of fastp_MINLEN parameter)
---humann_nucleotide_db                                   Path to the folder containing Humann nucleotide database (default: false, in this case the database will be downloaded by the pipeline)
+--metaphlan_db_index                                     Desired version for metaphlan database --humann_nucleotide_db                                   Path to the folder containing Humann nucleotide database (default: false, in this case the database will be downloaded by the pipeline)
 --humann_protein_db                                      Path to the folder containing Humann protein database (default: false, in this case the database will be downloaded by the pipeline)
 --gene_families_db                                       Specification of the version of Uniref database for gene family definitions (default: "uniref90")
 --regroup_option                                         Specification of the functional category in which regrouping gene families (default: "uniref90_ko")
 --rename_option                                          Specification of the feature type in which rename gene families (default: "kegg-orthology")
 --save_reference                                         Choose whether saving or not the downloaded reference databases (default: true)

-The following are parameters that the user is not advised to change:
---R_prepare_GMM_prediction                               Path to the R file that prepares the input for omixer --omixer_jar                                             Path to omixer excecutable
---GMM_db                                                 Path to the GMMs jar file for inferring modules
 ```

 # Workflow description